 The default security settings might be causing the issue too.
 To verify and fix this,

-- Allow full control option should be turned on in the permissions section
+- Allow full control option should be turned on in the permissions section.
+Apply the changes and leave.

 This will allow you to run the emulator under your control and remove the Bluestacks engine not starting error.